judasgutenberg/Esp8266_RemoteControl/server/README.md

 Wherever you end up placing your server backend, the firmware will need to be flashed with this information (found in config.cpp file, though this can be overridden numerous ways with configuration places in a LittleFS file system, in a FRAM or EEPROM, or in the EEPROM on an I2C slave).

 Note: none of these files require compilation or other framework-mandated hassles.
 If you're anything like me, you often abandon potential code solutions that seem useful the moment they start requiring Node.js or Composer.
-Why should a simple app require a gigabyte of Javascript libraries.
+Why should a simple app require a gigabyte of Javascript libraries?
 It's madness!